best in class

 Type: Vibrator | Material: Silicone | App compatibility vs non-app compatibility: Non-app compatible

-If you’re looking for a versatile vibrator that can work for many different types of bodies, I recommend Wild Flower’s Enby.
-One side of this silicone toy is smooth and the other is ribbed, and it has three intensity levels and three patterns.
-The whole thing is very flexible, so you can wrap it around a penis (using the textured side as a stroker), lay it flat and ride it for clitoral stimulation, slide it between partners, or slip it into a harness.
-I loved mine so much that I gifted one to a friend who enthusiastically reported that it was great when used with a partner.
+If you’re looking for a versatile vibrator that can work for many different types of bodies, I also recommend Wild Flower’s Enby.
+One side of this silicone toy is smooth and the other is ribbed, with three intensity levels and three patterns.
+The whole thing is very flexible, so you can wrap it around a penis, using the textured side as a stroker; lay it flat and ride it for clitoral stimulation; slide it in between partners; or slip it into a harness.
+I loved mine so much I gifted one to a friend, who enthusiastically reported back that it was great when used with a partner.

 Best prostate massager